-- 1 kg potatoes (Maris Piper give the best results but anything you can get your hands on will do)
+- 2.2 lbs potato (Maris Piper give the best results but anything you can get your hands on will do;

 - 8 tbsp olive oil

-- A few sprigs of rosemary (dried will work too of course!)
+- 6-8 sprigs rosemary (dried will work too of course!)

-- Peel then chop the potatoes into equal chunks (you can always leave the peel on – it’s quicker, and healthier too)
+- Peel then chop the potatoes into equal chunks (you can always leave the peel on – it’s quicker.)

-- After 30 mins, remove from oven and add the rosemary (if you put it in at the start it can burn), salt, pepper and a dash of vinegar
+- After 30 mins, remove from oven and add the rosemary (if you put it in at the start it can burn), salt, pepper and vinegar.

-- Optional: at the middle stage of cooking you can add some red onions (sliced in rings) which also roast up really nicely.
+- At the middle stage of cooking you can add some red onions (sliced in rings) which also roast up really nicely.
 Make sure they’re also covered in oil

 - Enjoy your perfect roast potatoes!